-In order to connect to a back-end API system, Prancer can leverage secrets from different sources when required.
+In order to connect to a back-end API system, Prancer can use secrets from different sources when required.

 Providing secrets to Prancer

 There are multiple ways of providing secrets to Prancer.
 Here is the ordering which Prancer Validation Framework searches for secrets:

-- Secret value in an environment variable (Linux only)
+- Secret value as an environment variable (Linux only)

 - Configure and put the secret in a vault (CyberArk or Azure key vault)

 - Provide the secret manually at run-time in an interactive session

 Exporting environment variables

-The simplest approach after writting secrets in configuration files is to use environment variables when your system runs on Linux.
+The simplest approach is to use environment variables when your system runs on Linux based OS.

 To do so, export a